dynamitegus/Polaris-Open/readme.md

 ### Step 0: Node.js
 1. If you don't have node.js, [go get it](https://nodejs.org/en)
 2. Once you've set up node, run `npm i` in the bot's root directory
 	- If you're new around here, and you're on Windows, you can open up the terminal in a specific directory by shift+rightclicking a blank spot in the folder and pressing Open in Terminal/Powershell/cmd/etc.
+	- hey!
+Fork maintainer dynamitegus here, I used bun for my small little edits, so `bun install` is the command to run, i dont know if npm still works.

 ### Step 1: Setting up the bot
 Fortunately Discord makes this super easy, thanks Discord